-IV.
 Procedures for Reentry from Leave of Absence

 The student should contact their Academic and Student Support Advisor no later than four weeks prior to the start of the term that they are planning to return.
 Upon notification of reentry, the Advisor will work with the Academic Program Director as needed to review curriculum and College catalog, student preparation, and upcoming course offerings.
 The Advisor will work with the Registrar to review prior record details to best guide student towards next steps.
 Next steps may involve reapplication through the admission processes or other record updates to ensure compliance and accurate college reporting.
 All current student requirements at the time of re-entry are in effect for the student's re-activation including curriculum, course catalog, and policies.
-If the time limit for the approved leave of absence has expired, students will need to apply for readmission.